Porting GDB to SerenityOS

 We can see this does a few things:

-• Specifies what version of the gdb source to download and a sha256 hash to validate that .tar.xz package with.
+- Specifies what version of the gdb source to download and a sha256 hash to validate that

-• Specifies that the port expects us to run the configure script.
+package with. - Specifies that the port expects us to run the

 Missing Dependencies